Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models: Results

 The Direction task provides a reward for moving in the right direction but does not consider the humanoid's orientation.
 As a result, the policy may converge to walking backwards.
 While this behavior achieves high reward and success metrics, it is an unwanted behavior.
 In \cref{figure:joint_condition} we show that by combining human-designed priors, providing a target height and orientation for the head, the training converges to an upright forward-moving motion.

 An additional challenge is Strike.
 In this task, the agent needs to hit a target.
 An emergent behavior is walking backwards toward the target and then performing a ``whirlwind'' motion, where the agent swirls in circles to hit the target with its hand.
 In \cref{figure:kick} we showcase a combination of 2 prior modalities.
 First, conditioning on the orientation (similar to the Direction task) the agent is instructed to face the target during the locomotion phase.
 Then, once close to the target, the agent is guided to strike the target with its foot using a textual objective ``a person performs a kick''.
+A more detailed explanation is readily available in the appendix \cref{appendix:fsm}.

+Notably, we observed that fine-tuning the entire model leads to the well-known catastrophic forgetting phenomenon \citep{goodfellow2015empiricalinvestigationcatastrophicforgetting}, impairing its ability to retain and integrate such multi-modal prompts.
+In contrast, Task Tokens preserve the pre-trained prompting capabilities by keeping the foundation model frozen, enabling coherent integration of learned and human-specified behaviors.
+PULSE, in comparison, does not support multi-modal prompts at all, as it lacks the mechanism to condition on diverse inputs beyond goal embeddings.